 There are different types of penicillin, which are grouped based on their effectiveness.

 Penicillin VK and Penicillin G are natural Penicillin

 - Penicillin VK – It is used to fight against bacterial infections.
 Example: Ear infection.

-To know more about antibiotics and its production, visit BYJU’S
+To know more about antibiotics and other related topics, please visit BYJU’S website.